base/commerce-payments/docs/Refund.md

 # Refund

 The `refund` function allows operators to return previously captured funds to buyers.
-This provides a mechanism for reversing completed payments while maintaining proper accounting and using modular refund collectors for liquidity sourcing.
+This provides a mechanism for reversing completed payments while maintaining proper accounting.
+Refunds are limited to the originally captured amount, prevent over-refunding.

+Similarly to token collection for payments, modular token collectors are used to source the liquidity for refunds.
+This enables the implementation of any source of liquidity for refunds.
+For example, refund liquidity could be held and dispensed directly by the operator, or could be held by the merchant who received the payment and provided to the protocol via a signature-based authorization from that merchant for the specific purpose of refunding a specific payment.

 ## Purpose

 Refund enables payment reversal by:
 - **Returning captured funds**: Reverses previously completed payments
-- **Maintaining buyer protection**: Provides recourse for unsatisfactory purchases
-- **Flexible liquidity sourcing**: Uses refund collectors to source funds from various sources
 - **Preserving payment history**: Maintains records of refund transactions
+- **Flexible liquidity sourcing**: Uses refund collectors to securely source funds from arbitrary sources

 ## How It Works